Skip to Content

 The sunset view from the Skyline Trail in Cape Breton.

-• Salmon Pools – This is the only trail you can walk to from the campground.
+• Salmon Pools.
+This is the only trail you can walk to from the campground.
 It features a lovely walk along the Chéticamp River, where you can watch salmon spawning in the deeper pools.
-Total distance is 4.8 miles (7.8km), but it’s an out-and-back trail, so you can simply turn around whenever you’re ready.
-There are a few steep sections, but for the most part, it’s an easy trail.
+Total distance is 7.7 miles, but it’s an out-and-back trail, so you can simply turn around whenever you’re ready.
+There are a few steep sections, but it’s an easy trail for the most part.

-• Skyline Trail – As I mentioned above, the Skyline Trail is one of those must-hike trails.
-It will likely be crowded, no matter when you visit, but the vistas are beyond incredible.
-You chance seeing all kinds of wildlife — moose, bear, eagles, whales, and coyotes, plus you’ll have a great view of the Cabot Trail below.
+• Skyline Trail.
+As I mentioned above, the Skyline Trail is one of those must-hike trails.
+No matter when you visit, it will likely be crowded, but the vistas are beyond incredible.
+You can see all kinds of wildlife — moose, bear, eagles, whales, and coyotes, plus you’ll have a great view of the Cabot Trail below.
 The hike is rated as easy.
 You can go out and back in 4 miles (6.5km) or do a loop in 5.1 miles (8.2km).
 Unless you are looking for a longer hike, we found the out-and-back route easier, with better views.

-• Acadian Trail – This 5.2-mile (8.4km) loop is a steady climb through forest and fields, with some excellent views of the river valley, town, and highlands.
-Moose and bear frequent the area.
+• Acadian Trail.
+This 5.2-mile (8.4km) loop is a steady climb through forest and fields, with some excellent views of the river valley, town, and highlands.
+Moose and bears frequent the area.

 Corney Brook Campground: Oceanfront camping in Cape Breton